jizhang/jizhang.github.com/source/_posts/2024-01-05-migrate-from-pip-requirements-txt-to-poetry.md

 ## Lock dependency versions with `poetry.lock`

 Though `requirements.txt` has some problems, we have been using this approach in production for years.
 And thanks to the opensource community, we now have a better option, [Poetry][2].
-I would like to call it [Yarn][7] for Python, because I maintain several frontend projects and always hope there would a tool that is as effective and easy-to-use as Yarn.
+I would like to call it [Yarn][7] for Python, because I maintain several frontend projects and always hope there would be a tool that is as effective and easy-to-use as Yarn.
 With Poetry, we can simply use `poetry install` to lock dependency versions.
 And it does much more than that.

 ![Poetry](/images/poetry.png)